libbymiller/speakingbox/README.md

 ```/usr/bin/pico2wave -w test.wav hello | mplayer test.wav```

+## Get the server and client files

-## scp or clone the following to your device
+scp or clone the following to your device

 ```
 buttons.py